qixuannL/franky-lab/README.md

 // "slide_img" = "path to image"
 // "slide_txt" = "slide txt content"
 ```
+The word `Victor` will be automaticly converted to the name player entered at begining

 The outer shadow of the box will turn red if ifend is set to true.